carolinedunn/AI-Plant-Review-with-Moisture-Sensor/README.md

 pip install adafruit-circuitpython-ads1x15 --break-system-packages
 ```

-### 2. Hardware Wiring (Raspberry Pi 5)
+### 2. Hardware Wiring

-To maintain signal integrity and protect your Pi 5, we will use 3.3V logic for the entire circuit.
+To maintain signal integrity and protect your Pi, we will use 3.3V logic for the entire circuit.

 #### 1. Raspberry Pi 5 to ADS1115 (I2C Interface)
 Connect the ADC module to the Pi's 40-pin header using the standard I2C pins.